puckowski/Sling.js/README.md

 # Sling

 Sling is a client-side JavaScript framework for building Single Page Applications (SPAs).
-Sling is lightweight and less than 5.5KB minified.
+Sling is lightweight and **less than 5.5KB minified**.

 Sling creates and uses a virtual DOM to perform differential updates for fast rendering.